danielkalen/simplythread/README.md

 Arguments:
   - `scriptsArray` - array of scripts that the thread should attempt to load under its global scope.
 Possible values for scripts:
       - *URL path* - absolute path of a javascript file.
       - *Module path* - a string representing the name of an NPM package that'll be loaded via [Browserify](http://wzrd.in), preceded by a 'MODULE:' prefix.
+By default a module will be loaded on the thread's global scope under the package's name, but a custom name can be specified via 'MODULE:packageName#customName' syntax e.g. 'MODULE:lodash#_'.
-      - *Function* - A function that'll be run on the thread's global scope.
+      - *Function* - A function that'll be run on the thread's global scope (i.e. the `this` keyword will resolve to the thread's global scope).
+If the function returns a promise, the thread will await until it is resolved before running any .run() calls.

 ### `thread.setGlobals(object)`